Finn Bálor: Return to NXT (2019–2021)

 After a near two-month absence from television, Bálor made his return to WWE programming on 2 October episode of NXT, confronting NXT Champion Adam Cole following the latter's title defense against Matt Riddle and officially announced his return to NXT (as it had grown from a developmental territory in Bálor's first stint into a third global brand within WWE).
 On 23 October episode of NXT, Bálor turned heel when he aided The Undisputed Era by injuring Johnny Gargano and attacking Tommaso Ciampa.
 Bálor began a feud with Matt Riddle the next month leading to a match between the two being scheduled for NXT TakeOver: WarGames on 23 November, where Bálor emerged victorious.
 Following this, Bálor challenged Adam Cole for the NXT Championship on 18 December episode of NXT, which he lost after a distraction from the returning Johnny Gargano.
 Afterwards, Gargano challenged Bálor to a match at NXT TakeOver: Portland on 16 February 2020, which Bálor won.

-On 22 April 2020 episode of NXT, Bálor was scheduled to have a match against Velveteen Dream, but Bálor was knocked out by an unknown attacker before he could leave his dressing room.
+On 22 April episode of NXT, Bálor was scheduled to have a match against Velveteen Dream, but Bálor was knocked out by an unknown attacker before he could leave his dressing room.
 Two weeks later, Bálor concluded that there was a "snake hiding in the long grass back there" and that whoever attacked him wanted a push.
-Bálor assured the audience that it won't be a push, but rather a squash.
-Later that night he got in an altercation with Cameron Grimes which resulted in a match between the two the next week.
-On 13 May episode of NXT, Damian Priest cost Bálor the match by using a nightstick behind the referee's back, and Priest then revealed that he was the one who knocked out Bálor three weeks prior, thus turning Bálor face once again.
+Bálor assured the audience that it would not be a push, but rather a squash.
+Later that night, he got into an altercation with Cameron Grimes, leading to a match between the two on 13 May episode of NXT, where Damian Priest cost Bálor the match by using a nightstick behind the referee's back.
+Priest then revealed that he was the one who knocked out Bálor three weeks prior, thus turning Bálor face once again.
 At TakeOver: In Your House on 7 June, Bálor defeated Priest.
-At NXT TakeOver: XXX on 22 August, Bálor defeated Timothy Thatcher.
+At NXT TakeOver XXX on 22 August, Bálor defeated Timothy Thatcher.